boss507104/CSC-Pilot/python-environment/smartsim-environment.md

 * Native libraries are expected under `install/lib64`; use `install/lib` if that's what your target system produces.
 * `CMAKE_PREFIX_PATH` points at the SmartRedis install prefix for downstream CMake projects.
 * `$SMARTREDIS_DIR` (`SmartRedis-x64/`, `SmartRedis-arm64/`) lives directly under `$BASE_SCRATCH`, outside the `Python/` subtree, since it's a native build artefact, not a Python package.
-* Missing RedisAI/ONNXRuntime/PyTorch/TensorFlow in `smart validate` is expected for this Redis-only build.
+* Missing ONNXRuntime/PyTorch/TensorFlow in `smart validate` is expected.
+RedisAI itself should not be missing, because the SmartSim Orchestrator depends on it for database startup.
 * Use compute nodes for installation, SmartSim database compilation, SmartRedis native compilation, and computational workloads; avoid large installs/builds on login nodes (see Section 4's download tip for the one exception).
 * Prefer a full rebuild over repeated incremental updates once the dependency set changes substantially.
 * If migrating from the old flat `Python/` layout, do the one-time move in Section 1.3 before sourcing the loader — do not run both layouts in parallel.